What is an HRA?

 Conclusion

-HRAs are alternative health benefits that stretch the value of healthcare dollars for employees.
-Employers can maintain budget control while providing a formal benefit that allows employees to pay for personal medical care.
-Determining which type of HRA is the best for your business depends on factors like company size and whether or not you have group health insurance coverage.
+Determining which HRA is the best fit for your employee benefits package depends on factors like company size and whether or not you have group health insurance coverage.
 However, for many employers, the flexibility an HRA offers is the primary motivator.
+Ready to find your perfect HRA match?
+PeopleKeep can help!

 Holly Bengfort